 The Cleftones Biography

 The Cleftones were an American vocal “doo-wop” group formed in 1955 in Jamaica, Queens, New York.
 They were then called The Silvertones at Junior High School 40.
-Its original members were Herbie Cox (lead singer), Charlie James McGhee (first tenor), Berman Patterson (second tenor), Warren Corbin (bass) and William “Buzzy” McClane (baritone).
+The original The Cleftones members were Herbie Cox (lead singer), Charlie James McGhee (first tenor), Berman Patterson (second tenor), Warren Corbin (bass) and William “Buzzy” McClane (baritone).

 They began performing at community events, concerts, and even a Jewish summer camp.
 In 1955, well-known producer George Goldner signed them to a recording contract and renamed them The Cleftones.
 They had a few little hits, but nothing truly blew up in their favor.
 Corbin and Patterson wrote “You Baby You,” a smash in 1955, on their first attempt as professional musicians.
 For the ensemble, Herb Cox penned “Little Girl of Mine” and “Can’t We Be Sweethearts.”
 However, after a few small songs (“Why You Do Me Like You Do” and “See You Next Year”), they would not have another significant hit for years.